dfbarrero/rosCourse/assignments/motion.md

 ## Practical assignment

-The goal to achieve in this assignmen is, at a first look, easy.
+The goal to achieve in this assignment is, at a first sight, easy.
 Given the robot placed in the map shown below, move it from its initial location on point A to the point B.

 ![Map](simple_rooms.png)